dfgordon/vscode-language-merlin6502/README.md

 This capability only applies to MacOS.
 Note that [Virtual \]\[](https://virtualii.com) is not part of the extension, and must be installed separately.

+## Using with Disk Images

+You can access files on a disk image.
+In order to do this you must install `a2kit`.
+If you have `cargo`, use the terminal to run `cargo install a2kit`, otherwise see the [github page](https://github.com/dfgordon/a2kit).
+The extension will work with whatever image types `a2kit` supports.
+As of this writing, the supported types are `woz`, `dsk`, `do`, `po`, `d13`.

+* `merlin6502: Insert from disk image`: brings up a file selector allowing you to choose an image file.
+Once done, use the mini-menu to traverse the image's directory tree (if applicable) and select either a `TXT` or `BIN` file.
+If a `TXT` file is selected it will be decoded as Merlin source and inserted.
+If a `BIN` file is selected, respond to the disassembly prompts, after which the disassembly is inserted.

+* `merlin6502: Save to disk image`: After choosing the image file, use the mini-menu to traverse the image's directory tree (if applicable) and select a directory (`.` selects the current level).
+Enter the name that the saved file will be given on the disk image.
+If the file already exists you must respond to a warning.
+The saved file will be encoded as a Merlin source file.

 ## Troubleshooting Tips

 * VS Code